 And similar to the gas-powered boom, the EV boom of the 2020s and ‘30s will comprise a few top players.
 They’ll differentiate themselves from the pack in terms of some major value-add, whether it be cost, design, performance, or branding.
 Those titans will attract all the consumer demand and reap all the rewards of the EV Revolution.
 And they’ll squeeze out the other 90% of companies in the industry.

 So, when I look at the EV landscape today, I see a graveyard with a few shining stars.

 The key to striking gold in the EV Revolution, then, is to find those shining stars.
 And avoid the companies doomed for what will soon be a crowded EV graveyard.

-How to Find Shining Stars in the Great EV Consolidation
+How to Find Shining Stars of EV Stocks

 We believe there are two ways to strike it rich in the Great EV Consolidation.

-First, you can buy leading EV stocks that project as the future titans of the electric vehicle industry.
-Over the next few years, these stocks will consume the competition, which is why they are fantastic long-term bets.
+First, you can buy leading EV stocks that project as the future titans of the EV industry and will consume the competition over the next few years.
+These are fantastic long-term bets.

-Second, you can buy small, beaten-up, yet high-quality EV stocks primed to be bought out by future titans of industry.
+Second, you can buy small, beaten-up, yet still high-quality EV stocks that represent attractive acquisition targets for the aforementioned future titans.
 These are fantastic short-term bets.
-Just look at what happened to Romeo Power stock yesterday.
-It popped 27% and is now up nearly 40% in just five days.
+Just look at what has happened to Volta stock in 2023.
+It popped 140% in about a month!

-In other words, there are fantastic long-term investments and short-term trades to play the Great EV Consolidation.
+In other words, there are fantastic long-term investments and short-term trades to make to play the Great EV Consolidation.
 That’s why we love this market phenomenon.